Updated: Mar 14

 Recommendation: DIY and directly deal with landlords or rental agents.
 Use rental sites such as craigslist, Zillow, Trulia, Zumper, and Padmapper, but be cautious of scams.
 Make as many appointments on a weekend or weekday as you can with owners of rental properties.

 The Uncomplicated-Relaxed Renter:

 You know a bit about San Francisco Bay Area neighborhoods and where you might like to live, and you have a very short, simple list of rental needs.
 You don’t have a lot of time nor is research your favorite.
 More importantly, you are generally pretty happy with a basic apartment or home.
-You spend most of your time at work or out with friends, have a healthy rental budget, and want your rental process to be free of complication.
+You spend most of your time at work or out with friends, have a healthy rental budget, and want your rental process to be free of complications.

-Choosing between too many options is not the best use of your time, so you’ll frequently pay a bit more for an item for the sake or convenience.
+Choosing between too many options is not the best use of your time, so you’ll frequently pay a bit more for an item for the sake of convenience.
 To you, there are more worthwhile things in your life than to spend too much time on the homefinding process so you prefer to give someone a budget and a few requirements, have them show you several options, and be done with it.

 Recommendation: Work with a real estate company that has a rental department or a large company that manages hundreds of properties throughout San Francisco.
-A rental agent may show you a short list of properties that they currently have on the market but will not overwhelm you with choice (you’ll also likely have the same typical apartment as others like you but that’s OK).
+A rental agent may show you a shortlist of properties that they currently have on the market but will not overwhelm you with choice (you’ll also likely have the same typical apartment as others like you but that’s OK).
 You’ll also work well with a relocation consultant/company if you tell them to keep it simple but probably won’t need the additional services or extra attention.